Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Improving wall conditions

 \section{Improving wall conditions}

-Successive powder injections into the upper divertor during these experiments resulted in a significant improvement of wall conditions.
+Successive powder injections into the upper divertor during these experiments (\#176740-51) resulted in a significant improvement of wall conditions.
 The strongest effects of wall conditioning were measured during the first sequence of boron powder injection experiments for which in figure \ref{fig:Figure5}, the time traces of (a) $D_{\alpha}$, (b) main chamber neutral pressure $p_{mid}$, (c) C IV and (d) O IV are shown for the initial L-mode phase ($<1.6$ s).

 $D_{\alpha}$ and main chamber neutral pressure reduce after each discharge with B powder injection.
 The reduction in $D_{\alpha}$ emission and neutral pressure suggests a decrease of the intrinsic neutral source, i.e., wall recycling and out-gassing.
 Higher levels of neutral gas are injected to achieve the same target density following B injections.
 At the same time, $C IV$ and $O IV$ brightness reduce, which suggests a reduction in the intrinsic impurity source.
 A reduction in the impurity line emission may in parts be due to an increase in the boundary plasma temperature following a reduction in density.
 Unfortunately, no upstream SOL electron temperature measurements are available in this case.
-The wall conditioning metric shown in figure \ref{fig:Figure5} (e) is defined as the ratio between deuterium gas input and line averaged electron density $\propto \frac{\Gamma_{D2}}{n_e}$ evaluated during the L-mode phase.
+The wall conditioning metric $C_W$ shown in figure \ref{fig:Figure5} (e) is defined as the ratio between deuterium gas input and line averaged electron density evaluated during the L-mode phase from $t=0.3$ s to $1.5$ s: $C_W\propto \frac{\Gamma_{D2}}{n_e}$.
 Improving wall conditions based on this metric means reducing the intrinsic neutral source, which allows for better plasma density control through external gas input.
 A better density control through improved wall conditions was achieved, expressed in the ratio between gas input and density sharply increasing during the first boron injection experiments.
-Wall conditioning matures following BN powder injection and does not improve further following Li powder injection.
+The wall conditions dramatically improve after injection of the first 166 mg of B: $\frac{C_W(166~ mg ~B)}{C_W(0 ~mg ~B)}\approx100$.
+The growth rate of in-situ boron coatings on PFCs was determined to be $\approx$1 nm/s per 10 mg/s during recent DIII-D experiments \cite{bortolon_observations_2020}.
+Wall conditioning matures following shots with a total of 706 mg BN powder injection and does not improve further following 68.5 mg Li powder injection.